Your Rights Under the Credit Card Act

 Television and radio ads must include the following sentence: "This is not the free credit report provided for by federal law."
 That indicates the advertised product offers other or additional services for a fee.

-Rules on Credit Cards for Young Adults
+Credit Cards for Young Adults

 Credit card issuers can no longer grant credit cards to consumers under age 21 unless the person has submitted a written application.
 Young consumers also must have a co-signer to get a credit card or show they have means to repay the debt.